Ahead Of Her Trial's Verdict, Thailand’s Former PM Yingluck Shinawatra Fled The Country

-The 50 year old former Prime-Minister of Thailand, Yingluck Shinawatra, has fled the country ahead of the reading of the verdict of her trial for the crime of abuse of power.
-According to The New York Times, the news were divulged this Friday by a member of her own party, the Pheu Thai Party.
+The 50-year-old former Prime-Minister of Thailand, Yingluck Shinawatra, has fled the country ahead of the reading of the verdict of her trial for the crime of abuse of power.
+According to the New York Times, the news was divulged this Friday by a member of her own party, the Pheu Thai Party.

-Earlier this Friday’s morning, Ms. Yingluck’s lawyer, Norawit Larlaeng, had declared that she was too ill to attend to the court.
+Earlier this morning, Ms. Yingluck’s lawyer, Norawit Larlaeng, had declared that she was too ill to attend to the court.
 He insisted that she has Meniere’s disease, suffering from headaches and dizziness, although no doctor’s certificate was shown to testify for that.

 However, she is known to have moved to Singapore last Wednesday, accompanied by her son.

-Ms. Yingluck became Prime-Minister of Thailand in August 5, 2011, leaving the post in May 7, 2014.
-She was accused of having used her position to mismanage funds related with a rice subsidy, which may have costed her country up to eight billion dollars.
+Ms. Yingluck became the prime minister of Thailand on August 5, 2011, leaving the post on May 7, 2014.
+She was accused of using her position to mismanage funds related with a rice subsidy, which may have cost her country up to $8 billion.

-This crime may cost her a sentence of 10 years in prison, along with a lifetime ban from political activities.
+This crime may result in a sentence of 10 years in prison, along with a lifetime ban from political activities.

 Moreover, her Commerce Minister, Boonsong Teriyapirom, was sentenced to 42 years in prison for tampering with the same subsidy.